akn9050/Start-your-first-Linux-Virtual-Machine-on-Azure/Exercise0.md

-# Exercise 0: Log into your Azure Portal and Verify access to the Lab Resources
+# Exercise 0: Login into your Azure Portal and Verify access to the Lab Resources

-In this exercise, you will log into the **Azure portal** using your lab Azure credentials and you will verify acess to lab resources.
+In this exercise, you will login into the **Azure portal** using your lab Azure credentials and you will verify acess to lab resources.

 ### Login to Azure Portal